postgres/pgcommitfest/README.md

 Code formatting and linting is done using [`ruff`] and [`biome`].
 You can run formatting using `make format`.
-Linting can be done using `make lint` and automatic fixing of linting errors can be done using `make lint-fix`.
-CI checks that you adhere to these coding standards.
+Linting can be done using `make lint` and automatic fixing of linting errors can be done using `make lint-fix` or `make lint-fix-unsafe` (unsafe fixes can slightly change program behaviour, but often the fixed behaviour is the one you intended).
+You can also run both `make format` and `make lint-fix-unsafe` together by using `make fix`.
+CI automatically checks that you adhere to these coding standards.

 You can install the git pre-commit hook to help you adhere to the codestyle: